SalesforceFoundation/Relationships/README.md

 =================================================

 The Nonprofit Starter Pack (NPSP) is available as 5 managed packages.
-This is the Recurring Donations package.
+This is the Relationships package.
+master branch contains the latest patched release of Relationships available 'in the wild' dev branch contains larger code/configuration changes for the next version, and may or may not be stable

 **Relationships**